ISLAMABAD, Pakistan (CNN) -

 The valley near the Afghanistan border once attracted tourists to Pakistan's only ski resort, as well as visitors to the ancient Buddhist ruins in the area.
 But that was before militants -- their faces covered -- unleashed a wave of violence.

 They demanded veils for women, beards for men and a ban on music and television.
 They allowed boys' schools to operate but closed those for girls.

-"We have sacrificed, both man and material and our valiant armed forces, innocent children, citizens, workers and leaders," Ashraf said Friday.
-"But now the nation is united and we have to unite and stand together to uproot this menace from our motherland
+sacrificed, both man and material and our valiant armed forces, innocent children, citizens, workers and leaders," Ashraf said Friday.
+"But now the nation is united and we have to unite and stand together to uproot this menace from our motherland and our children."

 Speaking in Rawalpindi, Ashraf thanked political leaders and others who have stood up in support of Malala.
 "We would together like to give this message to fight against the mindset that attacked her," he said.